zhuang29/graph_database_benchmark/neo4j/README.txt

 See descriptions in load_scripts/ directory
 Note: make sure you have the read and write permission to the raw data directory

-Record Neo4j loaded data size.
-Also record it after index creation du -sh /path/to/neo4j-community-version/data/database/graph.db
+Record Neo4j loaded data size
+du -sb $NEO4j_HOME/data/database/graph.db

 Create Index